Bower Studio

 -

-A lot of Bower Studio learning takes place ‘on-country’ and Kalkaringi is a long way away.
-Students fly to Darwin and car-share 4WD vehicles to travel to the community.
+A lot of Bower Studio learning takes place ‘on-country’ and Warmun is a long way from Melbourne.
+Students fly to Kununurra and car-share 4WD vehicles to travel to the community.

 -

-There is a shortage of housing and no hotels at Kalkaringi so we stay at the various campsites surrounding the community.
+There is a shortage of housing and no hotels at Warmun so we stay at the various campsites surrounding the community.

 -